maroba/findiff/README.md

 ### Matrix Representation

-For a given _FinDiff_ differential operator , you can get the matrix representation using the `matrix(shape)` method, e.g.
+For a given _FinDiff_ differential operator, you can get the matrix representation using the `matrix(shape)` method, e.g.

 ```python